About the Program

 Private wells can sometimes be contaminated by substances including arsenic, radon, and uranium, which can have both short and long-term health impacts.
 RCAP Solutions is partnering with Massachusetts Department of Environmental Protection (MassDEP), the Montachusett Public Health Network, Nashoba Associated Boards of Health, and the Massachusetts Environmental Health Association on this important project.

 Over the next several years, RCAP Solutions is hoping to partner with communities in the region to provide complimentary services to residents.
-This will include outreach, a limited number of free private well assessments, private well water testing, and additional resources for private well owners.
+This will include outreach, a limited number of complementary private well assessments, private well water testing, and additional resources for private well owners.
 A second phase of this effort will include public education, advocacy for private well regulations that better protect homeowners and communities, and identification of financial resources for homeowners needing well remediation.

 The Value of Well Assessments & Water Testing